Charles-François Delacroix: Career

-He was appointed French Minister of Foreign Affairs between 3 November 1795 and 15 July 1797, when he was replaced by Talleyrand.
+He was appointed French Minister of Foreign Affairs between 3 November 1795 and 15 July 1797 before being replaced by Talleyrand.

 On 2 December 1797 he became a special envoy (ambassador) to the Batavian Republic.

 In January 1798 he advised Herman Willem Daendels in his coup d'état against a group of federalists in the Dutch National Convention.
 In 1799, he became the first prefect in the Bouches-du-Rhône and in 1803 in the Gironde.

 Delacroix died in Bordeaux on 26 October 1805.

-When his wife, Victoire Oeben, died in 1814 it was found that family estate was fully mortgaged, and his attorney had been stealing from it.
+When his wife, Victoire Oeben, died in 1814 it was found that his family estate was fully mortgaged, and his attorney had been stealing from it.

 Rather than being worth 800,000 francs as thought, the estate was in debt by 175,000 francs.

 A monument to Delacroix stands in the Chartreuse cemetery in Bordeaux.